R v Powley: Background

+Section 35 of the 1982 Constitution Act established constitutional protection for indigenous and treaty rights of the aboriginal peoples of Canada.
+The legislation was hailed by lawmakers as a "'turning point for the status of native peoples' in Canada".
+Nonetheless, the Canadian government at the time concluded that the Métis lacked "existing Aboriginal rights protected by s.
+35"; therefore, it did not recognize Métis claims to these rights at the time the case arose.

-A Sault Ste.
-Marie father and son, Steve and Roddy Powley, were charged in 1993 with possession of a moose that they had shot out of season and without a licence.
+Around 9 a.m. on October 22, 1993, a Sault Ste.
+Marie father and son, Steve and Roddy Powley, shot and killed a bull moose north of the city.
+Though the pair did not possess the proper documentation to hunt the animal absent protected rights, "validation tag requirement[s] and seasonal restrictions" would otherwise not have been "enforced against Status Indians".
+The catch had been tagged with a Métis identification card, the details of the kill, and a note reading "harvesting my meat for winter".
+One week later, they were charged by Ontario Conservation Officers with possession of a moose shot out of season and without a licence, in violation of Ontario's Game and Fish Act.
 The pair pleaded not guilty on the grounds that as Métis, they had an Aboriginal right to hunt that was not subject to Ontario game laws.

 Procedural history

-The Ontario Court of Justice agreed and dismissed the charges.
+The Ontario Court of Justice agreed with the defendants and dismissed the charges.
 The Ontario Attorney General appealed that decision to the Ontario Superior Court of Justice, which upheld the acquittals and denied the appeal.

 The Ontario Attorney General appealed again, to the Ontario Court of Appeal, which also upheld the acquittals and denied the appeal.
 Finally, Ontario appealed the decision to the Supreme Court of Canada, where a unanimous court upheld the decisions of the lower courts and defined a ten-step test for Métis rights, based on modified tests from the previous Indian Aboriginal rights decisions in R. v.
 Sparrow and R. v.
 Van der Peet.

-Aftermath
+The majority opinion was authored by Justice Antonio Lamer.

+The Powley test

-Métis people seeking to exercise Aboriginal rights of hunting and fishing must show that the practice in question relates to the practice of a rights-bearing Métis community prior to European political and legal control and that they are members of the corresponding modern Métis community by both self-identification and acceptance within the community.
+Métis people seeking to exercise Aboriginal rights of hunting and fishing must show that the practice in question relates to an entrenched practice of a rights-bearing Métis community prior to European political and legal control and that they are members of the corresponding modern Métis community by both self-identification and acceptance within the community.

 Thus, if a Métis group of people established a rights-bearing community distinct from any Indian or Inuit Aboriginal groups from which it had descended, practices that the community exercised prior to European control may be Section 35(1) rights.